prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 ## String Literals

-The `String` type represents data in the form of text.
-To create a string literal you enclose text within a pair of double quotes.
+The `String` literal in Swift is text within a pair of double quotes.

 ```swift
 "This is a string literal in Swift"